HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Alerts Investors in Gatos Silver, Inc. (GATO) With Significant Losses to Firm's Investigation into Possible Securities Law Violations

-SAN FRANCISCO, Jan.
-27, 2022 (GLOBE NEWSWIRE) -- Hagens Berman notifies Gatos Silver, Inc. (: GATO) investors that the Firm is investigating possible securities law violations by Gatos, senior management, and others.
+SAN FRANCISCO , Feb.
+02, 2022 (GLOBE NEWSWIRE) -- Hagens Berman notifies Gatos Silver, Inc. (: GATO) investors that the Firm is investigating possible securities law violations by Gatos, senior management, and others.
 The firm urges investors with significant losses to submit your losses now.

 Gatos Silver, Inc. (GATO, Financial) Investigation: